everglotapp/everglot/README.md

 ### Unit tests only

-To only run unit tests there is no need to run the server itself, execute the following command.
-It will automatically start the database if it's not up, yet.
+To only run unit tests there is no need to start the app server itself, just execute the following command.
+It will automatically start the test database if it's not up, yet.

 ```bash
 docker-compose \